uber/cadence/src/docs/02-concepts/02-activities.md

 Instead they orchestrate execution of :activity:activities:.
 In its simplest form, a Cadence :activity: is a function or an object method in one of the supported languages.
 Cadence does not recover :activity: state in case of failures.
 Therefore an :activity: function is allowed to contain any code without restrictions.

-:activity:Activities: are invoked asynchronously though :task_list:task_lists:.
+:activity:Activities: are invoked asynchronously through :task_list:task_lists:.
 A :task_list: is essentially a queue used to store an :activity_task: until it is picked up by an available :worker:.
 The :worker: processes an :activity: by invoking its implementation function.
 When the function returns, the :worker: reports the result back to the Cadence service which in turn notifies the :workflow: about completion.
 It is possible to implement an :activity: fully asynchronously by completing it from a different process.

 ## Timeouts